-I would be happy to discuss some further details of the provision we can make for children who have certain kinds of learning difficulty.
+I enclose some further details of the provision we can make for children who have certain kinds of learning difficulty.
 If [• name of pupil] turns out to have a learning difficulty which is formally diagnosed, we will need to co-operate closely so as to ensure that support is given at the right level.

-Please contact me via email catkins@gideaparkprep.co.uk for a convenient appointment if you would like to discuss the various choices in more detail.
+Please contact me via email [• insert address] for a convenient appointment if you would like to discuss the various choices in more detail.
 Otherwise, would you please write to me as soon as you can with your decision.